Sweet Summer Sunflower Bag

 For whatever reason, working 13 granny squares for this granny square bag does not seem like much work at all.
 Your favorite beverage.
 Your best chair (recliner, I’m talking to YOU!)
 Flip on Netflix.
 We are watching all episodes of Arrow (hello…where has THIS show been all my life)!
 And before you know it…the squares are done.

 Since the squares are the star of the show, they are simply sewn together and then.. an easy border/handle!
-While I loved the fancy handles and bling on the Boho Boss Bag and Titan Tapestry Bag and the fancy crocheted spiral handle on the Daisy Mae Bag, there’s something refreshing about a darling bag made entirely out of simple crochet stitches.
+While I loved the fancy handles and bling on the Boho Boss Bag and Titan Tapestry Bag and the fancy crochet spiral handle on the Daisy Mae Bag, there’s something refreshing about a darling bag made entirely out of simple crochet stitches.
 Am I right?!

 Settle in and let’s get going on this Sweet Summer Sunflower Bag!